shouryayadav/flux_prototype/README.md

 # flux_prototype 1
 This app is protype for flux payments llc. for their payment optimizer.
-Cyberport University PArtnership Programme 2020
+Cyberport University Partnership Programme 2020